-You’ve studied abroad and now you’re staring down the barrel of resume writing and wondering how you can articulate months of adventures, growth, and cultural learning into skills that qualify you for your next career.
+You’ve studied abroad and now you’re updating your resume and wondering how you can articulate months of adventures, growth, and cultural learning into skills that qualify you for your next career.
 There’s no question that employers value international experience so here’s how you can include study abroad on your resume.

 Reflect on the skills you learned